thatcherfreeman/utility-dctls/README.md

 difference_out := (input_value - low_pass5)*band5_contrast + (low_pass5 - low_pass4)*band4_contrast + ... + low_pass1
 ```

+## Periodic Frame Sampler Fuse
+Samples the input image at the specified frame interval.
+Suppose the current frame time is `Destination Time Start`, and you want to be looking at the input image at frame `Source Time Start`, and you want the next frame outputted from this Fuse to be at `Source Time Start + Period * 1` and so on, then this is the Fuse for you.

+Essentially, we will compute:

+`(current_time - destination_time_start) * period + source_time_start` and return the frame at this time.

+### Parameters
+**Source Time Start**: Frame number we should consider to be the "First Frame" of the input image.

+**Destination Time Start**: Frame number at which we should output the `Source Time Start` frame.

+**Period**: As time progresses one frame, this indicates how many frames later we should sample from the source image.

 # The DCTLs:

 ## ACES Exposure DCTL